chung-leong/react-seq/examples/wordpress/README.md

 First, it calls `useWordPressPosts` to obtain a set of data retrieval functions.
 It then calls `useProgressive` with an anonymous async function.
 This function is expected to set up the necessary generators and configure the operation.
 It gets a number of config functions from React-seq by the way of destructuring.
 We use `fallback` to set a placeholder.
 We use `type` to indicate the target component.
-We call `usable` once to tell `useProgressive` that all props should be considered usable even when empty, then a second time, to put a minimum on `articles`.
+We call `usable` to impose a minimum number of items on `articles`.
 We want to have at least one article before we take down the fallback placeholder.

 We call `manageEvents` to gain event management functionalities.
 There's just one event to manage: `needForMore`.
 The promise of such an event is passed to `fetchAll` via an arrow function.
 When it is fulfilled, `fetchAll` knows a need